 The short version

-Operations automation delivers measurable ROI - 75% of U.S. brokerages use AI tools, yet only 5% achieve program goals.
+Operations automation delivers measurable ROI.
+75% of U.S. brokerages use AI tools, yet only 5% achieve program goals.
 The winners focus on operations, not valuations

-- Fair housing compliance requires careful implementation - HUD guidance makes clear that AI screening tools must be monitored for bias and maintain detailed decision records
+- Fair housing compliance requires careful implementation.
+HUD guidance makes clear that AI screening tools must be monitored for bias and maintain detailed decision records

 AI valuating properties gets all the attention.

-That gap is genuinely frustrating to watch.
+That gap is frustrating to watch.

 The adoption gap is real: 75% of U.S. brokerages now use AI tools, yet only 5% of commercial real estate firms have achieved their AI program goals.
 The companies actually seeing ROI aren’t the ones automating appraisals.
 They’re automating tenant screening, predicting HVAC failures, and processing lease documents in minutes instead of hours.